rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/security-groups.rst

 (Public/ServiceNet)
 on a cloud server.

-Security groups are not yet available through the Cloud Control Panel.
+Security groups are available to all customers through the Cloud Control Panel.
 To work with security groups now, use the
 :ref:`neutron CLI <neutron>`